-Investors in real estate may have become fixed on one type of commercial property.
-There are a wide range of opportunities out there.
+There are a wide range of opportunities out there in commercial properties.
 Commercial properties provide space for businesses, and the kinds of properties are as diverse as the businesses.

 Following are the major categories of commercial properties:

 • Retail.
 In this category are properties that are rented to tenants who sell goods directly to the public.
 Under this main classification are the following: